College Advice

 The Result:

-The rich can easily afford college, those from lower income families get their tuition paid for by financial aid, but many students of middle class families are stuck in a position where they make too much money to be eligible for financial aid, but have little or no money themselves to put up for the price of a college education.
-Therefore, those that do choose to go onto college have little money leftover to cover any additional expenses that may be incurred while the student is still in college.
+The rich can easily afford college, those from lower income families get their tuition paid for by financial aid, but many students of middle class families are stuck in a position where they make too much money to be eligible for financial aid, yet have little or no money themselves to put up for the price of a college education.
+Therefore, those that do choose to go to college have little money leftover to cover any additional expenses that may be incurred while going to school.

 The Problem: Tuition keeps rising at an outrageous rate